Some pre-departure information

 Before you go abroad, it’s best to make sure you have important documents and also copies of these documents with you and also, left with someone you trust in case of emergency.

-Packing can feel like a stressful thing, but you can buy most anything you need in Ireland, so it’s best to pack light.
-Ireland also is a fairly casual country, however, people do tend to dress up a little when they go out for social activities.
+Packing can feel like a stressful thing, but you can buy most anything you need in your host country, so it’s best to pack light.

 If you decide to bring toiletries, make sure you check the size limits for carry-on baggage with your airline and be sure to wrap them up to prevent leakage.
 If there is a brand that you prefer, it is best to bring this with you, as the brands in your host-country may vary.